 What are the circumstances where we should use extreme force to defend ourselves?

-In my mind, you are justified in using force – lethal or otherwise – against another human being if, and only if, there is immediate and unavoidable danger of death or grave bodily harm to an innocent person.
+In my mind, you are justified in using force – lethal or otherwise – against another human being if, and only if, there is an immediate and unavoidable danger of death or grave bodily harm to an innocent person.
 So by my definition, someone stealing my stuff does not qualify.
 Neither would revenge for something that happened yesterday.

 Breaking this down, this means that the threat would have to be now, not yesterday and not tomorrow.
 “I am going to come and get you tomorrow” would not qualify by my definition.